emrgnt-cmplxty/fermi/docs/0.old/videos/accounts-keys.md

 ### Content overview {#content-overview}

-This video walks through the steps of creating a new account on Axion Wallet using the "seed phrase" option for recovery.
+This video walks through the steps of creating a new account on Fermi Wallet using the "seed phrase" option for recovery.
 To keep things simpler, we stop before the step to enable two-factor authentication.
-Using Axion CLI and Axion Wallet's interface, we show that two full access keys have been created on this account.
+Using Fermi CLI and Fermi Wallet's interface, we show that two full access keys have been created on this account.

-The Axion CLI command to view the keys is:
+The Fermi CLI command to view the keys is:

     near keys videos.testnet